Pavelas/vscode-selection-stats/README.md

 # Selection Stats & Line Counter 📏

-A VS Code extension that supercharges your status bar with detailed, real-time information about your cursor position and text selections.
+A VSCode extension that supercharges your status bar with detailed information about your cursor position and text selections.
 Inspired by the Zed editor, it brings a more informative and modern selection display! 🚀

 ## ⚙️ Recommended Setup